shariqshah/symmetry/README.md

 	* Removed duplicate parsing logic
 	* Fixed bugs in stripping key name for input map
 	* Modify entity loading logic to use the new parsing code by parsing all entity properties into a hashmap first then recreating entity from that
+	* Implmented writing to file through the new Parser and Parser_Object